dmarkow/jquery-mobile-rails/README.md

     *= require_tree .
     *= require jquery.mobile

+__NOTE:__ You should probably remove Turbolinks from your `application.js` manifest, as it likely won't work well with jQuery Mobile.

 ## Use

 I built this gem for using with the Mobylette gem, but it will work with your standalone application, or with any other gem that filters your mobile requests.